Exserohilum

 • Dark bands at both ends and one prominent septum at the base.

-• Color is brown to olivaceous.
+• The color is brown to olivaceous.

 • E. longirostratum: similar in appearance to E. rostratum, but with larger conidia (up to 228 by 12-19 μm).